Every now and then we receive some feed back messages asking

 Dear Pat,

-the Colosseum is part of the state assets.
+the Colosseum is part of the State assets.

 Hope you enjoyed your stay here in Rome,